 Let us know your thoughts!

 Already using CruiseControl and have feedback?
 We’d love to hear from you!
-If you have any questions or suggestions regarding CruiseControl and integration with Gearset please don’t hesitate to get in touch through either the in-app chat or at [email protected].
+If you have any questions or suggestions regarding CruiseControl and integration with Gearset please don’t hesitate to get in touch through either the live chat or at [email protected].

 Please note: while we endeavour to make sure the links in this document are up to date, we can’t be responsible for the content of external sites and you should check before installing any software on your computer!